nico3333fr/jquery-accessible-tabs-aria/README.md

 <img src="http://www.nicolas-hoffmann.net/bordel/chuck-norris1.jpg" alt="Chuck Norris approved this" />

 P.S: this plugin is in [MIT license](https://github.com/nico3333fr/jquery-accessible-tabs-aria/blob/master/LICENSE).
+It couldn't be done without the precious help of @ScreenFeedFr , @goetsu and @romaingervois.